 First and foremost, you and your spouse must already be living apart when you file the action for legal separation.
 This does not always mean that you both must be living in different places; simply not living together in the way a married couple typically would may suffice in some circumstances.

 The petition for legal separation may be filed in either county in which you and your spouse currently live, or in the county in which you last resided together.
-Whoever is filing for legal separation must also attest that they are not the cause of the separation.

 Spouses can choose to live separately without a formal agreement.
 However, legal separations can have many benefits.
 While certainly not right for everyone, they can be an effective tool in many circumstances.

 Determining your goal in pursuing a legal separation is an important first step, and experienced legal assistance could help you weigh the pros and cons.
-If you are considering legal separation or would like to explore more about how it might affect you, call our firm today and start working with our experienced legal team to understand the role a legal separation could play in your marriage.
+If you are considering legal separation or divorce and would like to explore more about how it might affect you, call our firm today and start working with our experienced legal team to understand the role a legal separation could play in your marriage.